GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: GraphCogent

-\textbf{Phase 1: Thinking-Enhanced Supervised Fine-Tuning for Tool Selection.} We pair graph reasoning problems \textit{Prob} with toolset descriptions \textit{Toolset}, forming composite queries \textit{Ques = <Prob, Toolset>}.
-These queries are processed by DeepSeek-R1 to generate outputs \textit{Ans = <Think, Tool>}, where \textit{Think} captures the reasoning process to improve decision transparency and tool selection robustness, while \textit{Tool} indicates the selected tool.
-We curate high-quality training data by retaining only instances where the tool selection is correct, ensuring SFT process optimizes the following objective:
+We pair graph reasoning problems \textit{Prob} with toolset descriptions \textit{Toolset} to form composite queries \(\textit{Ques}=\langle\textit{Prob},\textit{Toolset}\rangle\).
+These are processed by DeepSeek-R1 to produce \(\textit{Ans}=\langle\textit{Think},\textit{Tool}\rangle\), where \textit{Think} exposes the reasoning trace to enhance routing stability and auditability, and \textit{Tool} indicates the selected tool.
+We curate pairs with correct invocation and optimize the maximum-likelihood objective:

-where $N$ is the number of training examples, and $\theta$ represents the LLMs' parameters.This phase enables the agent to develop active thinking and tool selection capabilities.

-While Thinking-Enhanced SFT provides basic tool selection capabilities, Appendix~\ref{RQ3} reveals a critical limitation: the agent tends to force-fit out-toolset tasks into existing tools despite its active thinking abilities.
-This observation motivates our second-phase alignment approach.

-\textbf{Phase 2: Direct Preference Optimization Driven Coverage Recognition.} To refine the agent's tool coverage discrimination ability, we employ DPO to align its reasoning preferences.
-For each problem instance \textit{Ques}, we generate multiple candidate responses from the SFT-tuned agent.
-These responses are then classified into two categories: \textit{Preferred responses ($R_w$)}: Correctly identify the out-toolset tasks with valid reasoning; \textit{Less preferred responses ($R_l$)}: Incorrectly associate tasks with tools.
-The DPO objective sharpens the agent’s decision boundary by optimizing:

-where $\beta$ controls deviation from the SFT-tuned model.
-This penalizes overconfidence in-toolset coverage and rewards accurate out-toolset detection.
-For each task, the Reasoning Agent first determines if it can be solved using the available toolset.
-If solvable, it constructs the tool calling using relevant Buffer Module data formats and executes the computation.
-Otherwise, it invokes the Model Agent for out-toolset processing.